Key steps involved in recruitment

 Planning Phase

 In the planning phase, you define company needs and create job descriptions/specifications for open positions.
 Job descriptions detail expected duties, while specifications outline required qualifications.
 This is done through input and analysis to align with company goals.
 Decide on role type (permanent/temporary, full-/part-time), training, compensation, and evaluation process.
-Consider organisational hierarchy, potential advancement, and emphasize both technical and soft skills.
+Consider organisational hierarchy, potential advancement, and highlight both technical and soft skills.
 These specifications guide candidate selection, interviews, and compensation packages.
-Also, determine if the job is on-site or virtual.
+Also, determine if the job is on-site, hybrid of remote.

 Search